 Space is limited, so Clayworks asks interested parties to sign up in advance for the morning session from 10 a.m. to noon, or the afternoon session from 1 to 3 p.m.

 Call the Clayworks at 802-254-9174 to reserve a place.
 Children ages 10 and over are welcome, accompanied by an adult.

 Clayworks is donating instruction, clay, glaze, and firing costs.
 There is no charge to participate; however, donations are welcome.

 The Empty Bowls Dinner now in its ninth year helps raise funds and awareness to alleviate hunger and homelessness.
 The Empty Bowls dinner is a collaborative event.
-Local potters contribute bowls, local eateries contribute food and musicians contribute their talents.
-For a $25 donation, participants will enjoy live music and a delicious meal in a handcrafted bowl they take home afterward.

 All proceeds go to Brattleboro Area Drop In Center, a day and, in the winter, an overnight shelter, offering a community food shelf and support services.